4×4 Driving Light Installation Rules & Safety Guidelines (Australia)

 Mounting Position Guidelines

-Where you mount your lights affects both legality and performance.
+Where you mount your lights affects both legality and performance within bullbar mounted driving lights Australia setups.

 Acceptable Mounting Areas